frawau/aioiotprov/README.md

 the Tasmota firmware, Shelly devices and E-Trix power monitors, Xiaomi Yeelights (Possibly other Xiaomi too)

 This uses nmcli or wpa_cli to control and configure WIFI access.
 This means this will work only with Linux, and then again not all.
-It is working on a RaspberryPi running Debian Stretch (No NetworkManager) and works on a laptop ruunning Ubuntu 18.10 to 20.04
+It is working on a RaspberryPi running Debian Stretch (No NetworkManager) and works on a laptop running Ubuntu 18.10 to 20.04

 When using nmcli, it is possible to use a connected WiFi adapter, this has not yet been tested with wpa_cli